 The Company's investment portfolio includes securities with a 5GI NAIC designation.
-There were two securities that have a 5GI NAIC designation with an aggregated book adjusted carrying value and aggregate fair value of \$9 million as of December 31, 2018.
-There were two securities that have a 5GI NAIC designation with a book adjusted carrying value and fair value of \$10 million as of December 31, 2017.
+There was one security that had a 5GI NAIC designation with an aggregated book adjusted carrying value and aggregate fair value of \$1 million as of December 31, 2019.
+There were two securities that have a 5GI NAIC designation with a book adjusted carrying value and fair value of \$9 million as of December 31, 2018.